View Document

 (11) Each coursework course has a Course Coordinator (or equivalent).

-(12) A Course Coordinator (or equivalent) is assigned by the College Associate Deputy Vice-Chancellor Learning and Teaching (or equivalent), or Dean/Head of School/Director of the owning school/industry cluster (or delegate) as the leading academic member for all locations and modalities during each teaching period that the course is delivered.
+(12) A Course Coordinator (or equivalent) is assigned by the College Associate Deputy Vice-Chancellor Learning and Teaching (or equivalent), or Dean/Head of School/Cluster Director of the owning school/industry cluster (or delegate) as the leading academic member for all locations and modalities during each teaching period that the course is delivered.
 Course Coordinators (or equivalent) are responsible for coordinating the curriculum, teaching and assessment across all course offerings during the agreed teaching period/s.

 1. An Offering Coordinator may be appointed at a delivery partner or RMIT Vietnam to work with a Course Coordinator to ensure the coordination of teaching, curriculum and assessment for a course offering.